BankkRoll/Toolify-Tools-Site/CONTRIBUTING.md

 - Use strict TypeScript configuration
 - Define proper interfaces for all data structures
-- Avoid `any` type - use proper typing
 - Use utility types when appropriate

 ### React